 #2: An Abundance of App Installs = No Need For UA

-The phrase “user acquisition” is self-explanatory – the act of gaining more users.
+The phrase “user acquisition” is self-explanatory – gaining more users.
 However, you need continued users that help you increase your revenue and maintain ROI-positivity.

-Reaching more people and having them download your app is great, but you should also consider some other metrics depending on your monetisation model.
+Reaching more people and having them download your app is great, but you should consider other metrics depending on your monetisation model.
 In some of the CPA campaigns, you may have thousands of installs without users completing a single action.
-Or, user retention is low and players are quick to remove your app from their devices.
+Or user retention is low, and players quickly remove your app from their devices.
 According to Appsflyer, the overall app uninstall rate after 30 days is 28%.
-Hence why it’s important to keep the users that already have given you a chance and downloaded your app.
+Hence why, it’s important to keep the users that already have given you a chance and downloaded your app.

 For this reason, you should identify important KPIs and optimise your user acquisition towards goals that meet them.
 This, in turn, will help you achieve a higher ROAS.

-You should always keep in mind that having a large volume of installs is not the be-all and end-all.
-Instead, you need users with higher LTV which help you increase your revenue and grow your user base as well as provide resources to improve your product further.
+It would help to remember that having a large volume of installs is not the be-all and end-all.
+Instead, you need users with higher LTV, which help you increase your revenue and grow your user base and provide resources to improve your product further.

-Imagine you’re in a supermarket and you look at two different brands of cola.
+Imagine you’re in a supermarket, and you look at two different brands of cola.
 They’re both sugar-free, and all the ingredients are the same.
-But, one of them has a much better logo, a catchy name, and a nice description explaining how it’s made and bottled.
+But one has a much better logo, a catchy name, and a nice description explaining how it’s made and bottled.
 Which one would you choose?
 Most would go with the one with the latter.

 It’s similar to the App Store in that sense.
 If you want your app to have a higher conversion rate, you should run A/B tests regularly for your icon, screenshots, and metadata.
 On top of that, you can always improve your ranking on the App Store and Google Play by optimising keywords in your metadata and keyword list.